Which is the right position for you to sleep – Stop sleeping in that spot!

 Poor way to sleep: fetal position

-You will try not to curve the back too much when you sleep in this position.
+When you sleep in this position, you will try not to curve the back too much.

 This is, anyway, a spot that isn’t good for you.
 This also raises arthritic pain when knees are bent during the night for a long time and it lets you hold the back, as well as the non-natural path to the spine.